 When you have a family member who’s struggling with addiction, you may be in search of a community where you can share your thoughts and feelings about the struggle.
 Al-Anon and Nar-Anon are groups that are designed specifically for that purpose.
 These groups are related to AA and NA, and they’re intended for the parents, spouses and other family members of people who are going through AA and NA.

 68 William Cardinal O’Connell Way

 Margaret Fuller Neighborhood House

 71 Cherry St.

 Cambridge, MA 02139

 Although there are plenty of Boston, Massachusetts drug rehab and Boston, Massachusetts alcohol rehab programs, many people decide to work with those that are outside of their immediate area or neighborhood.
 When considering your substance misuse treatment options, think about the choices in surrounding areas as well.
-In addition to those available in the Boston area, consider national treatment options, like The Recovery Village, if you envision yourself traveling to a new environment to get a fresh start with your treatment.
+In addition to those available in the Boston area, consider national treatment options if you envision yourself traveling to a new environment to get a fresh start with your treatment.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.